 This often happens with “good deals” – where a technician doesn’t perform proper testing to make sure they install the correct size of furnace.

 Unfortunately, if you don’t have a proper warranty in place that allows the company to come back out and install the correct size, the cost may be on you.
 But in the long run, a proper sized furnace will operate better, provide proper energy efficiency, and heat your home to a comfortable level.

 Have additional questions about how frequently your furnace runs?
-Give Quality First Service Group a call today at (720) 548-2770.
-Based in Aurora, we proudly serve customers in Parker, Littleton, Castle Rock, and the surrounding areas.
+Give the Metro Denver furnace repair experts at Quality First Service Group a call today.
+Based in Metro Denver, we proudly serve customers in Parker, Littleton, Castle Rock, and the surrounding areas.